Higher tax bills coming: New law closes loop holes on French wealth tax

 - Beginning in 2012, the following rules apply:

-- As stated above, no wealth tax reporting if net global wealth is less than €1.3m.
+- For French residents, the asset calculation is based on worldwide assets; for non-residents, only on assets located in France.
+As stated above, no wealth tax reporting for French residents if net global wealth is less than €1.3m.
 Wealth tax is imposed only if net wealth equals or exceeds €1.3m.
 However, no actual wealth tax return is required if net wealth does not equal or exceed €3m.
 If less than €3m, there will be a special line on your French income tax form to declare your wealth, and you will receive a bill from the French Tax Department along with your income tax bill.
 So, to repeat, only if your net wealth equals or exceeds €3m must you file a wealth tax return.
 (The New Law does not address the situation of a non-resident who normally does not file an income tax return.
 Presumably, he or she would file a wealth tax return even if net wealth were less than €3m.)

 - The previous progressive rates (0.55% to 1.8%), are applicable for 2011 ISF returns, but beginning in 2012, new rates—only two rates—will apply: 0.25% on net wealth valued at €1.3m – €3.m, and 0.5% on net wealth of €3m and above.
 As already stated, beginning in 2012, the wealth tax is imposed from the first euro of wealth.
 So, for example, if your wealth is €1.300.100, the 0.25% rate is imposed on that full amount.
 To repeat, the €800.000 wealth tax exemption ends in 2011.